Credit cards with free airport lounge access

 To get the most value from your credit card with free airport lounge access, you will need to compare the features of each option including:

 • Annual fee.
 Credit cards with complimentary lounge passes are usually platinum or frequent flyer cards with a hefty annual fee.
 While most rewards cards have an annual fee below £100, for a high-end card the fee can potentially cost you hundreds of pounds each year.
-Make sure the extra features including the lounge passes, frequent flyer programme and complimentary insurance can justify this cost.
+As well as the lounge passes, make sure the additional features such as a frequent flyer programme and complimentary insurance, can justify this cost.
 You may get lucky and find one that waives the fee for the first year, making it more enticing.

 • The number of lounges you can access.
 This feature is dependent on the airline and network that the card is working with.
 An American Express customer with a platinum card, for example, could have access to around 1,200 airport lounges worldwide across 130 countries, and more than 20 in London alone.